brendanvg/vagrantScanner/README.md

 Compiled successfully with Vagrant (running Ubuntu 14.04 in a VirtualBox virtual machine) ....now we need to alter the config.json file in trunk-recorder (see the virtual machine)...

+#NOTES
+Make sure your vagrant is upgraded.... get vagrant 2.0.*